-As the blue-green algae begins to get thicker, it’s not uncommon to notice air-bubbles become trapped in it…
+As the blue-green algae begins to thicken, it’s not uncommon to notice air-bubbles being trapped in it…

-Let’s say you were to do nothing to fix this outbreak.
+Let’s say you did nothing to fix this outbreak.
 Blue-green algae will eventually cover every surface in your tank.
 Your substrate, plants and other decorations – nothing is safe from this slimy menace.

-When blue green algae first appears in your tank, it can easily be mistaken for other algaes, such as fuzz algae or even green hair algae.
+When blue-green algae first appears in your tank, it can easily be mistaken for other algae, such as fuzz algae or even green hair algae.

-But don’t worry, blue-green algae has some unique characteristics that make it easy to tell apart from the other types of algae.
+But don’t worry, blue-green algae has unique characteristics that make it easy to tell it apart from the other types of algae.

-Firstly, blue-green algae clumps together.
-If you attempt to pick it up by hand, you will be able to remove whole patches of it…
+First, blue-green algae clumps together.
+If you attempt to pick it up by hand, you will be able to remove entire patches of it…

 If I had to describe the odor, I would have to say that it smells similar to rotting plants – like a swamp.

 If you still aren’t sure that you are dealing with blue-green algae, then I have a simple test you can do.

-Simply take a little bit of your aquarium water and fill a bucket so that it is at least 1 inch full.
-Next, take a few blobs of what you think is blue green algae and place them at the bottom of the bucket.
+Take a little bit of your aquarium water and fill a bucket so that it is at least one inch full.
+Next, take a few blobs of what you think is blue-green algae and place them at the bottom of the bucket.

-Now, all you need to do is leave it to sit for 24 hours.
-If you notice it spread then you can rule out any other type of algae.
+Now, let it sit for 24 hours.
+If you notice it spread, then you can rule out any other type of algae.
 Your aquarium has a blue-green algae bloom!

-Below you can see spots of blue-green algae at the bottom of a bucket…
+Below you see spots of blue-green algae at the bottom of a bucket…

 See that green glow around each of the dark clumps?
-Well, that wasn’t there 24 hours a ago.
-This is the blue green algae beginning to spread.
+Well, that wasn’t there 24 hours ago.
+This is the blue-green algae beginning to spread.

 What causes blue-green algae to appear?

 Unfortunately, blue-green algae is not very well understood.
-As a result, there is a lot of conflicting information as to what actually causes blue-green algae to appear in the first place..
+And as a result, a lot of conflicting information exists as to what actually causes blue-green algae to appear in the first place.

-Ammonia, Excess light, poor water circulation, even dirty substrates and filters have been blamed for the cause.
+Ammonia, excess light, poor water circulation, even dirty substrates and filters have been blamed.